Netflix/dgs/docs/getting-started.md

 ## Requirements
 The latest 6.x release and onwards will require Spring Boot 3.0 for your project.
 You will also need JDK 17.
-If your application is on Spring Boot 2.7 or earlier, you will need to use the 5.x release train of the DGS framework.
+If your application is on Spring Boot 2.7, you will need to use the 5.5.x release train of the DGS framework.
+If your application is on Spring Boot 2.6, you will need to use 5.4.x or earlier.

 ## Adding the DGS Framework Dependency